Italy PM Renzi loses government member over censorship claims

-Antonio Gentile, undersecretary for infrastructure from the small center-right party in Renzi's coalition, announced his resignation in the face of mounting pressure from the media and center-left partners.
+Antonio Gentile, undersecretary for infrastructure from the small centre-right party in Renzi's coalition, announced his resignation in the face of mounting pressure from the media and centre-left partners.

 Gentile was accused of pressuring the local newspaper "L'Ora della Calabria" not to publish an article that implicated his son, a manager in the local health authority, in a scandal over consultancy payments.